Seimax/AMC/README.md

 ServerAlias=server1,server2 #Populate alias for your Servers for this Config file

 [adv01]
-Message=Thanks for playing on %Servername%!
+Message=Thanks for playing on %Servername%!  # Availible Variables: %Map% %Servername% %Playercount% Interval=300
-Interval=300
 FirstStartDelay=0